WPManageNinja/fluent-affiliate-docs/guide/integrations/paid-memberships-pro-integration-with-fluentaffiliate.md

 In this guide, we'll walk you through how to connect Paid Memberships Pro with FluentAffiliate step by step.

 > [!NOTE]
+> Paid Membership Pro is a pro feature of FluentAffiliate.
+To use it, you need FluentAffiliate Pro.
+>
 > To get started, you first need to install and activate both the Paid Memberships Pro and FluentAffiliate plugins on your WordPress website.

 ## Enable Paid Memberships Pro in FluentAffiliate